 The two storey station building was not typical of the line and brick built.
-Cottage style extended on either side by lower projections.
+It was of cottage style extended on either side by lower projections.

-The 'A' listed signal box has an interesting history.
+The disused signal box has an interesting history.
 It was originally 'Inverness Station' signal box erected in 1898.
-When this was reduced to a ground frame in 1917 it was relocated to Murthly, as the south signal cabin, replacing a box of 1882.
+When this was reduced to a ground frame in 1917 it was relocated to Murthly, as the south signal cabin in 1919, replacing a box of 1882 which had been on the south side of the road.
 It is a MacKenzie and Holland type 3 box of Highland Railway style.
 With closure of the loop in 1984 it became a gate box and closed in 1986.

 Dunkeld and Birnam

 | Innernytie Siding|